 Customers and plugin developers are also welcome to open bug reports on our issue tracking systems directly.
-Use http://jira.atlassian.com for the stand-alone products and http://studio.atlassian.com for JIRA Studio and Atlassian OnDemand.
+Use the appropriate project on http://jira.atlassian.com to report bugs for Atlassian products.

 When raising a new bug, you should rate the priority of a bug according to our JIRA usage guidelines.
 Customers should watch a filed bug in order to receive e-mail notification when a "Fix Version" is scheduled for release.

 Maintenance (bug fix) releases come out more frequently than major releases and attempt to target the most critical bugs affecting our customers.
 The notation for a maintenance release is the final number in the version (ie the 1 in 3.0.1).

 If a bug is critical (production application down or major malfunction causing business revenue loss or high numbers of staff unable to perform their normal functions) then it will be fixed in the next maintenance release provided that:

 - The fix is technically feasible (i.e. it doesn't require a major architectural change).

 - It does not impact the quality or integrity of a product.

 For non-critical bugs, the developer assigned to fixing bugs prioritises the non-critical bug according to these factors: